 How To Remember To Change Your Air Conditioner's Air Filters

 It's simple; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
+This is a great to receive discounts on service, tips and other helpful information directly to your email.
 In addition, your email subscription preferences let’s you set a reminder to change your Livermore area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some residences have an additional filter in the return vent.
-Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your unit is engineered to handle a maximum amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is easy:
+Most of us know how to replace the air filter in their equipment, but some residences have another filter in the return vent.
+Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
+Your system is engineered to handle a maximum amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is easy:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.

 - Inspect for a filter.
-If one is in place, pull it out and write down the size.
+If one is in place, pull it out and note the size.

 - Verify the filter type is the one recommended by the manufacturer.